Phantom Below: Plot summary

 The film takes place primarily in the waters off the coast of North Korea with some scenes set in Hawaii.
 As it opens, an American submarine under the command of Commander Habley is attacked by an enemy submarine that has no sonar signature.
-Although it survives the fight, the American submarine is badly damaged and Tom, Habley's executive officer and lover, is killed.
+Although it survives the fight, the American submarine is badly damaged and Tom, Habley's executive officer is killed.

 Upon return to base in Pearl Harbor, Commander Habley is subjected to a court martial.
 The Navy does not believe his story and it appears his career is over until he is recruited to command a covert mission to tap an underwater cable lying between North Korea and mainland China.
 This is a highly sensitive and dangerous task because tensions are rising between the United States and North Korea, and it appears the two nations are on the brink of war.
 Habley's mission is complicated by the presence of Lieutenant Claire Trifoli, Tom's sister, who blames him for her brother's death.